 Final Thoughts

+It’s not like a coach and a trainer are competing with each other.
+Neither one is more important.
+They just do different things for the same goal.
+They do different jobs.
 Now, if someone asks you about coach vs trainer, you won’t just repeat a definition.
-You’ll actually understand the difference between coach and trainer in sports.
+You’ll actually understand the difference between a coach and a trainer in sports.
 And once you understand it, it’s impossible to confuse the two again.